MarkSemaan/Laravel-Inertia-Quasar-Template/README.md

-This is an empty Project with Inertia and Quasar setup to save the trouble of setting it up every time.
+This is an mostly empty template with Inertia and Quasar setup to save the trouble of setting it up every time.

 Instructions: